At a glance

 Why some kids struggle with addition and subtraction

 Visualize it.
 Use Cheerios or dried beans for counting.
 Moving them around is a great way for kids to understand how math operations work.
-Check out more simple math tools you might find at home.

 Play math board games.
 Games like Connect Four use concepts like counting and sequencing.
 Here are more board game ideas.